Sarah Kolman RN, MA, CHPN, INHC

 Many of us wait until we get a terminal diagnosis to start prioritizing quality of life and realizing what matters most.
 One of the greatest lessons I took from my hospice work was the inspiration to feel good and focus on what matters in life NOW and not to wait for my big diagnosis.
 My practice as an Integrative Nutrition Health Coach focuses on managing the pain and many uncomfortable symptoms people live with on a regular basis while also putting attention towards what matters most in one's life.
 I especially enjoy helping autoimmune sufferers find the keys to their disease and unlock new levels of healing.

 I received my Master's Degree in Contemplative Psychotherapy from Naropa University in 2008.
-The program I attended at Naropa was grounded in the philosophy that our thoughts and behaviors are directly connected to our physical health.
+The program I attended at Naropa was grounded in the philosophy that our thoughts and behaviors are directly connected to our physical body.
 This advanced degree directly informs my health coaching practice because so many of us are accustomed to tackling illness with physical interventions: labs, supplements, pills, etc. We fail to see how critical the mind is in the healing process.

 My training as a contemplative psychotherapist allows me to help clients become aware of problematic thought patterns and then rewrite their stories, and change their beliefs to help the body achieve a state of healing.
 This education has proven to be fundamental in my approach as a health coach.